 Swampscott is a decidedly white-collar town, with fully 92.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Swampscott is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Swampscott who work in management occupations (13.40%), office and administrative support (11.75%), and sales jobs (11.64%).

 Also of interest is that Swampscott has more people living here who work in computers and math than 95% of the places in the US.

 Swampscott is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.